Why Philosophy Matters

 Although I, formally an atheist, maintain the view that we can draw much more insight out of religion, and that there’s significantly more to religion than is commonly thought, the various world religions don’t seem to sufficiently explain our world, nor to give appropriate guidance.
 But, and that is important, neither is science, even able to; scientification (or scientism) misguides people just as much for people begin to erroneously believe that there’s one objective answer to every problem—the threefold emphasis indicates where this belief is well to fail.
-We ascribe too little import to religion, and too much to science, but while the people on the “too little” side are naïve, the ones on the “too much” side are dangerous—and there is where we find the religious and scientific fanatics: the extremists.
+We ascribe too little import to religion, and too much to science, but while the people on the “too little” side look naïve, the ones on the “too much” side appear dangerous—there is where we find the religious and scientific fanatics: the extremists.

 What seems to have happened, in a way, is that centuries of religious extremism have led, via protestantism, enlightenment, secularization, to the scientific extremism we observe today—which now fuels even more religious extremism, which again leads people to seek refuge in “cold hard science,” which leads yet others to revolt against their valid spiritual side being neglected, even negated, &c. pp. We have, in a way, ended up in a vicious circle.
 Science can in some way be regarded as a historical counterweight to religion, and with science now being obsessed over by people as was, or still is, religion, religion becomes exaggerated once more—and so on.

 This, now, leads us to philosophy.
 Unchecked, religious and scientific fundamentalists will simply go on, turn more radical in their attempts to one-up another; the scientific extremists trying to push their deterministic views and contempt for anything “irrational” on others, the religious extremists revolting against their spirituality being played down and mocked.
-Philosophy, and philosophers, are impartial, however: Love of wisdom—the literal meaning of philosophy—would allow to fall back on a position that is not and should not be tied to assumption and dogma.
+Philosophy, and philosophers, are impartial, however: Love of wisdom—the literal meaning of philosophy—allows to fall back on a position that is not and should not be tied to assumption and dogma.